Trillium (v6e) introduction

 --enable-debug-logs

 flag.
-For more information, see Debug JAX on MaxText.Optional: you can create a Vertex AI Experiment to upload data to Vertex AI TensorBoard by including the
+For more information, see Debug JAX on MaxText.Optional: You can create a Vertex AI Experiment to upload data to Vertex AI TensorBoard by including the

 --use-vertex-tensorboard

 flag.
-For more information, see Monitor JAX on MaxText using Vertex AI.python3 xpk.py workload create \ --cluster ${CLUSTER_NAME} \ {--base-docker-image maxtext_base_image|--docker-image ${CLOUD_IMAGE_NAME}} \ --workload=${USER}-xpk-${ACCELERATOR_TYPE}-${NUM_SLICES} \ --tpu-type=${ACCELERATOR_TYPE} \ --num-slices=${NUM_SLICES} \ --on-demand \ --zone=${ZONE} \ --project=${PROJECT_ID} \ [--enable-debug-logs] \ [--use-vertex-tensorboard] \ --command=$YOUR-MODEL-SCRIPT
+For more information, see Monitor JAX on MaxText using Vertex AI.python3 xpk.py workload create \ --cluster ${CLUSTER_NAME} \ {--base-docker-image maxtext_base_image|--docker-image ${CLOUD_IMAGE_NAME}} \ --workload=${USER}-xpk-${ACCELERATOR_TYPE}-${NUM_SLICES} \ --tpu-type=${ACCELERATOR_TYPE} \ --num-slices=${NUM_SLICES} \ --on-demand \ --zone=${ZONE} \ --project=${PROJECT_ID} \ [--enable-debug-logs] \ [--use-vertex-tensorboard] \ --command=${YOUR_MODEL_SCRIPT}

-Variable Description CLUSTER_NAME The name of your XPK cluster.
-ACCELERATOR_TYPE See Accelerator Types.
-NUM_SLICES The number of TPU slices.
-YOUR_MODEL_SCRIPT The model script to execute as a training command.
 The output includes a link to follow your workload.
 Open the link and click the Logs tab to track your workload in real time.

 Debug JAX on MaxText